-CHAPTER SINGLE MINISTERIAL MECHANISM: ILLUSTRATING THE VANUATU DIFFERENT TYPES OF According to URG's analysis, Vanuatu's implementationreporting system corresponds most closely to a 'single IMPLEMENTATION-REPORTING SYSTEM: human rights mechanisms.
-That engagement is mainly NATIONAL CASE STUDIES Within the Ministry, a National Human Rights Committee (NHRC), made up of several Ministry officials, was established in 2014 to coordinate Vanuatu's includes two sub-committees: a data collection sub-
+SINGLE MINISTERIAL MECHANISM: VANUATU

+According to URG's analysis, Vanuatu's implementation-reporting system corresponds most closely to a 'single ministerial mechanism.'
+In Vanuatu, the Ministry of Foreign Affairs, International Cooperation and External Trade plays the lead role in engaging with all UN human rights mechanisms.
+That engagement is mainly focused on reporting to the mechanisms rather than on coordinating the implementation of recommendations.

+Within the Ministry, a National Human Rights Committee (NHRC), made up of several Ministry officials, was established in 2014 to coordinate Vanuatu's engagement with the UN human rights mechanisms.
+It includes two sub-committees: a data collection sub-committee, and a drafting sub-committee.